omzlo/omzlo.github.io/nocan/nocan-event-protocol.md

 ### NodeFirmwareProgressEvent (19)

-During the upload or dowload of firmware, the server will send **NodeFirmwareProgressEvent** indicating the progress of the operation.
+During the upload or download of firmware, the server will send **NodeFirmwareProgressEvent** indicating the progress of the operation.

 The message has the following structure: